amrrs/For-Data-Science-Beginners/README.md

 # For Data Science Beginners

-Set of Notes with links to help those who are Data Science Beginners
+Set of Notes with links to help those who are Data Science Beginners.
+Feel free to raise a PR if you need to!

 **Blogs to Follow:**
 * [Data Science Central](http://www.datasciencecentral.com/)